 This website is a resource designed for teachers, parents and children involved in the Aston Literacy Project, and others interested in our research findings.
 We will update it regularly so please visit often to keep informed.
 Our project investigates the relationship between auditory skills, phonology, and reading in children at the beginning and intermediate stages of literacy development.
-The research is funded by an ESRC-funded grant (2011-2016) conducted by Dr Laura Shapiro (Principal Investigator), Dr Caroline Witton, Professor Joel Talcott, Professor Adrian Burgess, and Dr Anna Cunningham (Research Fellow 2011-2015).
+The research is funded by an ESRC-funded grant (2011-2016) conducted by Dr Laura Shapiro (Principal Investigator), Dr Caroline Witton, Professor Joel Talcott, Professor Adrian Burgess and Dr Anna Cunningham (Research Fellow 2011-2015).
 Phase 5 of ALP (2016) was coordinated by Amy Fox.